usnistgov/FIPS201/_FIPS201/introduction.md

 Card Application version number so that systems can quickly discover the new mandatory features.
 Optional features, on the other hand, may be discoverable by an on-card discovery mechanism.

+### 1.3.6 Section Number Stability

+Section numbers have not been changed in this revision.
+Any deleted sections have had their contents removed and replaced with a removal notice while retaining the section header and number.
+New subsections have been added at the end of their respective sections with a new section number in the header.

 ## 1.4 Document Organization

 This Standard describes the minimum requirements for a Federal personal identification system that